-For lunch, you’re in for a treat, but there’s a crucial decision to be made: Greek or Spanish.
-In Anglesea, a leisurely 12-minute drive from Bells, Captain Moonlight demands top billing thanks to chef Matt Germanchis’ fresh Med flavours with a strong Greek leaning.
+For lunch, you’re in for a treat, but there’s a crucial decision to be made: seafood or Spanish cuisine.
+In Anglesea, a leisurely 12-minute drive from Bells, Fish by Moonlite, inspired by Chef Matt Germanchis’ time in Greece, offers the freshest seafood you can find.
 Alternatively, tack on an extra 30-minute drive to reach Lorne, another picturesque seaside town (of course!) and home to acclaimed chef Frank Camorra’s most recent MoVida iteration.

 The drive to Apollo Bay is a particularly impressive stretch of this famous road with wild beaches rollicking below your clifftop route.

 If you’d prefer a more casual (yet entirely quintessential) lunch, grab fish ‘n’ chips and enjoy beachside in Lorne.